 This work is licensed under a Creative Commons Attribution 4.0 International License.

-The author(s) retain the ownership of the copyrights for their work published in the EJMS without any restrictions.
-Upon submission, the author(s) grants EJMS the right of first publication including the right to display, store, copy, and reuse the published content.
-The corresponding author, on behalf of all authors, grant a license to do the following;
+The author(s) retain the ownership of the copyrights for their work published in EJMS without any restrictions.
+Upon submission, the author(s) grants EJMS a license to publish, including to display, store, copy, and reuse the published content.

-- to reproduce, distribute, display, and store in the print as well as online version and repositories.
+- Reproduce, display, and store the content in both print and online formats, including institutional and digital repositories.

-- to create any other derivative work(s) based on the contribution.
+- Develop derivative works based on the original content.